subvisual/subvisual.com/src/posts/2023-10-10-continuous-animated-gradients/index.md

   - engineering
 author: david-lange
 date: 2023-10-10
-intro: Create page-wide animated gradients with CSS and SVG.
+intro: Exploring how to get a bunch of HTML and SVG elements to all share a single animated CSS gradient.
 ---
 Recently I came upon a pretty interesting request: a landing page with a bunch of elements - which could be text, backgrounds, SVGs - that share a gradient background.
 The gradient should also be animated across all the elements in sync.